Regalis11/BaroModDoc/docs/Intro/XML.md

 ## Barotrauma-specific notes

 - In Barotrauma, all XML files have the following constraints:
-  - There may be only one root element other than the encoding declaration.
-This is the first element that appears in the file; all subsequent elements must be children of this element.
+  - There may be only one root element (excluding the encoding declaration mentioned above).
+The root element is the first element that appears in the file.
+All subsequent elements must be children of this element, so that they form a complete hierarchy.
+In other words, the files shouldn't have multiple elements on the first level, but it's completely fine to have multiple elements on the lower levels in the hierarchy.
-  - All of the attributes of an element must be unique.
+  - All the attributes of an element must be unique.
 - When referencing other files in a mod, the game will interpret the string `%ModDir%` as the directory your mod is contained in.
 This is required to allow mods to be moved to different directories when they're installed through Steam Workshop, or downloaded through a server.
 - To reference files in other mods, you may use strings of the form `%ModDir:[MOD NAME]%`, where `[MOD NAME]` is replaced with the other mod.